 Faith is permitting ourselves to be seized by the things we do not see.

-The plain text solution from measure 5 is teni.
-Popular biblical commentaries during Elgar's lifetime explain that when Jesus asked the Samaritan woman at the well for a drink of water, he began his request with that exact word by saying, "Teni li listosh."
-The word teni is indelibly linked to Jesus' encounter with the Samaritan woman at the well when he plainly revealed his identity to her as the Messiah.
-In view of the plain text results in measures 1 through 4 referring to Jesus, the theological context of teni is undoubtedly what Elgar intended.
-His personal library contained as many as 100 religious texts including Bibles, theological works and biblical commentaries, so Elgar was well versed in theology.
+The plain text solution from measure 5 is “TENI”.
+Popular biblical commentaries during Elgar's lifetime explain that when Jesus asked the Samaritan woman at the well for a drink of water, he began his request with that exact word by saying, “Teni li listosh.”
+The word Teni is indelibly linked to encounter between Jesus and the Samaritan woman at the well when he plainly revealed his identity to her as the Messiah.
+In view of the plain text results in measures 1 through 4 referring to Jesus, the theological context of “TENI” is undoubtedly what Elgar intended.
+His personal library contained as many as 100 religious texts including Bibles, theological works, and biblical commentaries, so Elgar was well-versed in theology.
 In what language is the word Teni?
 Multiple commentaries available during the 1890s claim that Jesus spoke to the Samaritan woman in Aramaic.
 For instance, The Pulpit Commentaries dating from 1897 states:

 The Samaritan woman therefore saith to him, How is it (compare this “how” with that of Nicodemus.
 Jesus had at once provoked inquiry, which he was not unwilling to gratify)—How is it that thou, being a Jew?
 She would have known that he was a Jew by his speech, for the Samaritans were accustomed to turn the sound of sh into that of s; and so, when Jesus said in Jewish Aramaic, Teni lishekoth, “Give me to drink,” while she would herself have said, Teni lisekoth, his speech would betray him.

 Another example occurs in The Preacher’s Complete Homiletical Commentary on St. John dating from 1892 which also claims the word Teni is Aramaic: